 But keep in mind that with such a saturated place, you have to come up with eye-catching real estate ads so people wouldn’t scroll past them.

-Let’s see a few popular formats of real estate ads from social media platforms.
+Let’s see a few popular formats of real estate advertisements from social media platforms.